nghieptruong/demo01-playwright-framework/README.md

 > [!TIP]
 > Once the run is complete, scroll to the **Artifacts** section at the bottom of the run summary page to view the test results visually enriched by Allure in a Cloudflare-hosted web page.

+> [!WARNING]
+> The outcome of the CI pipeline differs from the local run, likely due to the CI pipeline being in a different region and therefore has more issue loading the website located in Vietnam.